 Passive candidates make up the majority of the workforce, and reaching them doesn’t require magic - it requires a system.
 Define a precise profile, search multiple platforms, use AI tools to expand your coverage, write short personalized messages, build multi-channel sequences, activate referral networks, and maintain a pipeline before you need it.

-The recruiters who consistently outperform aren't working harder.
-They're sourcing smarter - covering more ground, personalizing at scale, and building relationships proactively instead of reactively scrambling when a role opens.
+Consistently outperforming recruiters aren’t working harder.
+They’re sourcing smarter - covering more ground, personalizing at scale, and building relationships proactively instead of reactively scrambling when a role opens.

 Find passive candidates across 850M+ profiles - try Pin free ->